CPR saves lives. Take the time to learn the difference between real-world CPR and what you typically see in the movies.

 Compare those numbers to the actual survival rates from these medical studies:

 - Journal of the American Medical Association study – 2% of adults who collapse on the street and receive CPR fully recover.

 - American Heart Association study – 8% of people who suffer from cardiac arrest outside of a hospital survive.

 - National Center for Biotechnology Information (NCBI) study – 15% of patients who receive in-hospital CPR are successfully resuscitated.

 As you can see, there is a significant discrepancy between on-screen survival rates and actual survival rates.
 What’s even more disturbing, however, is how most people’s opinion towards CPR survival rates tends to navigate closer to the percentages portrayed on TV.
 Here are the findings of a recent NCBI survey: “Most respondents (81%) believed that their chance of surviving inpatient CPR and leaving the hospital was 50% or better, and 23% of those respondents believed that their chance was 90% or better.

 It is tough to come up with an exact survival rate, but most research estimates the actual survival rate is between 5-10%.

-This one drives healthcare professionals crazy.
+This one drives healthcare professionals and other administers of CPR crazy.
 Perhaps the most stereotypical drama-filled CPR TV scenes always reach their climax once the heart rate monitor “flat-lines,” and the patient is all but dead – until the defibrillator gets charged, the nurse yells, “CLEAR,” and the doctor zaps the patient back to life.

 Here’s the thing: shocking a patient who has flat-lined will do absolutely nothing in terms of helping bring a patient back to life.
 In medical terms, a flat-line is a condition known as asystole, which means the heart is not contracting.
 Seems logical to shock the patient to create a contraction, right?
 Wrong.